Mitch Molloy

-Mitchell Dennis Molloy (born October 10, 1966) is a Canadian retired professional ice hockey left winger who played two games in the National Hockey League (NHL) for the Buffalo Sabres during the 1989–90 season.
+Mitchell Dennis Molloy (October 10, 1965 – March 3, 2024) was a Canadian professional ice hockey left winger who played two games in the National Hockey League (NHL) for the Buffalo Sabres during the 1989–90 season.
 The rest of his career, which lasted from 1988 to 1993, was spent in various minor leagues.

 Playing career

 College and Minor Leagues

 Molloy started his hockey career playing for the Camrose Lutheran College Vikings during the 1986–87 season.
 In his lone season with the Vikings, Molloy scored nine goals and thirteen points in twenty-three games.
 Molloy would sign with his first professional team, the Virginia Lancers of the newly formed All-American Hockey League.
 Molloy provided a physical presence along with goal-scoring ability, scoring twenty-six goals and seventy-one points.
 He also finished the season with 196 PIM.
 With Molloy on the team, the Lancers (coached by future Stanley Cup-winning coach John Tortorella) went 37-5-0-1 and had the league's best regular season record.

 Molloy spent the majority of the 1988–89 season with the Maine Mariners of the AHL.
 He was loaned to the Flint Spirits of the IHL for five games during the season.

 Molloy signed with the Johnstown Chiefs of the East Coast Hockey League at the start of the 1989-90 season.
 He played eighteen games with the Chiefs, scoring ten goals and ten assists before being offered a contract by the Buffalo Sabres of the National Hockey League.